Beefboy35/Beefboy35/README.md

 ## 🚀 About Me

-I’m an **R&D Chief, Senior Developer, Product/Project Manager and CTO of StudyNinja**.
+I’m an **R&D, Senior Developer, Product/Project Manager and CTO of StudyNinja**.

 I build products that combine: